 Halloween at the office is the best compromise.
-I LOVE Halloween; it always gets my creative juices flowing!
-Hubs isn’t crazy about doing big Halloween productions at home, so I get my fill from my home-away-from home: at the office!
+Do you love Halloween too?
+For me, it always gets my creative juices flowing!
+Hubs isn’t crazy about doing big Halloween productions at home, so I get my fill of Halloween decorating at the office!

 For those of you lucky enough to be able to decorate your office spaces at this ghoulish time of year, I have a few ideas!
 Today, I’m showing you two office spaces I vamped up many a full moon ago.